Skip to main content

 View the status of the node cluster

-2. Open the cluster page → Monitoring tab.
+2. Open the cluster page → tab Monitoring.

-3. In the Cluster Server Monitoring block, see the available cluster-node metrics.
+3. In the block Monitoring of cluster servers see what's available node cluster metrics.

 Cluster node metrics in the control panel

-vCPUHow many percent of the node cluster cores are loaded
+vCPUHow many percent of the node cluster cores are utilized

-The average system load over a period of time.
-Indicates how many processes are processed by the cluster cores.
-The indicator is presented as three values — in one minute, five minutes and 15 minutes.
-These values should be no greater than the number of cores on the node.
+The average value of system load over a period of time.
+Shows how many processes are processed by the cluster cores.
+The indicator is presented in the form of three values — for one minute, five minutes and 15 minutes.
+These values should not be greater than the number of cores on the node

 MemoryMemory utilization excluding cache and operating system buffers in percent or gigabytes